 It’s important to not wash your hatching eggs – you’ll remove the bloom, and potentially expose the chick embryo to bacteria, crushing your hopes of hearing peeping and getting to watch them zip into life.

 Tip #2: Stay away from eggs that have abnormal shapes

-Excessively big eggs might contain double yolks (these rarely hatch because there’s not enough room in the shell for both embryos in most cases) or even another whole egg.
+Excessively big eggs might contain double yolks (these rarely hatch because there’s not enough room in the shell for both embryos in most cases).

 Tip #3: Stay away from cracked eggs.